University of Technology Sydney

 Diversity

-This subject will expose students to experiences from the perspective of consumers (including stillbirth) and highlight the importance of advocacy to promote equitable provision of quality care, particularly for vulnerable or disadvantaged women and families.
+This subject will expose students to experiences from the perspective of consumers and highlight the importance of advocacy to promote equitable provision of quality care, particularly for vulnerable or disadvantaged women and families.
 The subject will explore the importance of respectful care and human rights issues in childbirth.
 Interactions between womens health, diversity, gender, culture and the notion of intersectionality will be explored.

 Teaching and learning strategies